Harris v. Blockbuster, Inc.: Judgment

 On April 15, 2009, the District Court for the Northern District of Texas denied Blockbuster's motion to compel and ruled that Blockbuster Online's Terms and Conditions were unenforceable because they gave Blockbuster too much discretion in modifying the terms of the agreement.
 Following the reasoning in a Fifth Circuit case, Morrison v.
 Amway Corp., and consistent with a Ninth Circuit case, Douglas v.
 U.S. District Court ex rel Talk America the court found that Blockbuster's arbitration provision was illusory and unenforceable, because there was nothing in the Terms and Conditions that would prevent Blockbuster from "unilaterally changing any part of the contract", "at its sole discretion" and "at any time."

-Significance

-Some websites' "terms and conditions" may be deemed an illusory contract and unenforceable if the language can be changed at any time by the company without notifying users and giving them a chance to reject the new changes.